NVIDIA/nim-anywhere/README.md

 This message will automatically be sent to all pages by the app shell.
 The following sample code will consume the message on another page.
-This code will run asynchronously when a `message` event is recieved.
+This code will run asynchronously when a `message` event is received.
 If the message is trusted, a Gradio component with the `elem_id` of `use_kb` will be updated to the value specified in the message.
 In this way, the value of a Gradio component can be duplicated across pages.